kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 ## 1. Inventory of Existing (Distributed) EMIT Tests

-Seventeen distributed descriptors exist across three modules.
-Two of them (`relational-shared-domain`, `relational-shared-firm-db`) are reusable dependency bundles that only run parse + compile on their own.
+**Fifty-six** distributed descriptors exist across three modules — 46 of them in the relational module, which now hosts two independent suites over two resource roots.
+Shared-dependency bundles (`relational-shared-domain`, `relational-shared-firm-db`, `relation-shared-domain`, `relation-shared-db`, `relation-shared-data`) are reusable and only run parse + compile on their own.

-### 1.1 `legend-engine-xts-relationalStore/legend-engine-xt-relationalStore-emit`
+### 1.1 `legend-engine-xt-relationalStore-emit` — `relational-emit-models/`

+Driven by `RelationalEMITTests`.
+24 descriptors, 178 dynamic tests.
+The seven below predate the Phase A batch; the 17 added by Phase A are listed in §3.1.

 | Descriptor | Non-scaffolding features | Complexity |
 |---|---|---|